AUC's academic programme

 - Advancing your personal and social development in addition to your intellectual skills

-The AUC liberal arts and sciences programme is therefore rather different from traditional, single subject, university programmes.
+The AUC liberal arts and sciences programme is therefore different from traditional, single subject, university programmes.
 In addition to depth of knowledge, the AUC programme places particular emphasis on:

 The AUC academic programme offers you many opportunities to work, both independently and with fellow students, on projects that require the integration of knowledge with skills in analysis, discovery, problem-solving and communication.
 You will engage in active learning and research based on your own questions, so that you can develop your academic and personal skills as you learn the arts of inquiry, innovation and design.